bablokb/circuitpython-esp32at/README.md

 ------------

-Currently, you have to install these modules manually, i.e. copy the respective folders to your device.
+Currently, you have to install these modules manually, i.e. copy all folders below `src` to your device.

 **Do not install the modules from this repository if you are using a CircuitPython build that has native wifi support.**